-Figures 25a and 25b.
-Our very happy patient, smiling with her completed maxillary and mandibular prostheses.
+$\textbf{Figures 25a and 25b.} \ \ \text{Our very happy patient, smiling with her completed maxillary and mandibular prostheses.}$

 The polymethyl methacrylate (PMMA) prototype was milled and returned with the properly shaded gingiva to evaluate aesthetics, phonetics, and function prior to milling the final zirconia prosthesis.
-Any changes to the PMMA would necessitate a new bite registration and return of the approved PMMA for rescanning, prior to fabrication of the final bridge (Figure 20a).

-The occlusal view of the prosthesis shows the A-P spread, the requisite 1.5 times A-P spread required ending the prosthesis at first molar occlusion.
+Any changes to the prosthesis at first molar occlusion.
 The thinness of the tooth at site No. 25 was disconcerting, so a new upper denture was made to labialize the maxillary anterior teeth and to also allow for movement of the mandibular anteriors labially to improve tooth contours and strength (Figure 20b).
 The occlusion of the PMMA was adjusted to allow for lingualized and bilateral balanced occlusion.
-The intaglio of the restoration was also adjusted to make it convex and easilv cleansable (Figure 21).
+The intaglio of the restoration was also adjusted to make it convex and easily cleansable (Figure 21).
 A Lang Duplicate of the upper denture was fabricated at the operatory chair.
 The intaglio was reduced and a wash accomplished with Aquasil Ultra medium- and light-viscosity materials.
 A bite registration was taken (Blu-Mousse [Parkell]) and the laboratory team now had the incisal edge position, occlusal vertical dimension, tooth shape, shade, and mold, and (by prescription) could accomplish a full try-in with all teeth set at the next PMMA try-in visit (Figure 22).